 Who do you work with on the company side?

 It depends on the products involved.
 We do work with a lot of HR – they are the hands-on functional users.
-But we also work a lot of with compensation analysts.
+But we also work a lot with compensation analysts.
 That would be with our larger companies, the Fortune 500 customers.
 We’re starting to do more work with the C-suite, as people really start to understand the benefits that a thorough compensation strategy can have for their customers and for their employees.

 How have you made customer feedback a part of the operation?

 I started at PayScale in 2014, and I was the first person doing customer- or renewal-retention marketing here.
-So one of my goals was to make sure that it wasn’t just the customer-facing team or customer-success managers were involved.
+So one of my goals was to make sure that it wasn’t just the customer-facing team or customer-success managers that were involved.
 It was important that our support, training, and education teams had an idea of what our customers were experiencing with our products, with our services, and just their overall experience being a PayScale customer.
 So, the way I approach it is almost like identity.
 I want people to feel like PayScale is part of how they do their job.
 We make them look good in front of their bosses.

 I want us to become an intrinsic part of how they work.
-In order to do that, I really want to make sure that we have kind of company-wide a pulse of what people are saying about us and how people are feeling about us.
+In order to do that, I really want to make sure that we have a company-wide pulse of what people are saying about us and how people are feeling about us.
 Starting the Net Promoter System program here was, in some ways, less about getting that ultimate score, and more about being able to get real-time feedback about what it is that our customers are feeling about PayScale, overall.

 What were some of the challenges?

 Well, from there, being able to dive down and figure out, “Okay, is this about our services?
 Is this about our products?
 Is this about a white paper that they read?
 What are they feeling right now and how can we, as a company, make sure that we capitalize on whatever that moment is?”
 I think a lot of people tend to look at a detractor response as something that’s really negative – but it’s not.